Many people break up with their significant others during a fight and ultimately regret it.

 There hasn’t been enough time for both parties to learn about each other’s weaknesses and what helps the relationship work.

-They have just gotten out of the initial honeymoon phase of the relationship where everything seemed so rosy into the next stage of the relationship where things have began to get more real.
+They have gotten out of the initial honeymoon phase of the relationship where everything seemed so rosy into the next stage of the relationship where things have began to get more real.

 The rosy colored glasses are beginning to wane and they are beginning to see facets or elements of their partner that they never saw before.

-This is when a relationship is most ripe for a break up during a fight.
+This is when a relationship is most ripe for a breakup during a fight.

-It has happened because the honeymoon phase is over and there is now some real relationship living to do.
+The honeymoon phase is over and there is now some real relationship living to do.

 You are now hearing your significant other complain about something that bothers them that you tend to do.